 Yes, you heard that right – It’s cheese tea, and it’s about to be your favorite new drink.
 And don’t let the name scare you off.
 Cheese tea (or “fluffy” tea) is basically your favorite sweet tea, topped with a frothy layer of whipped cream cheese, whipping cream, and sea salt.
-The final effect, is as one of our kids put it, “like a just slightly salty milkshake.”
+The final effect, is as one of our kids put it, “like a sweet and salty milkshake.”

-Zheng said that the main challenge since opening six months ago is explaining to people what cheese tea really is – and overcoming people’s preconceptions.
+Zheng said that the main challenge since opening six months ago is explaining to people what it really is – and overcoming people’s preconceptions.
 “People think there’s going to be something like a giant ball of cheese sitting on top of your drink – but there’s really a lot more going on than that.”

 The Little Fluffy Head menu features specialty teas topped with a variety of creams, ranging from creme brûlée cream to a cheddar-based cream, and you can adjust the level of sweetness to your preference.
 All of the teas and toppings are carefully hand-crafted in small batches, and each tea is made to order.